Degrees - Help with fees - Content

 What is FEE-HELP?

-FEE-HELP is a student loan that lets you study now and pay later.
+FEE-HELP is a student loan, provided by the Australian Federal Government, that lets you study now and pay later.

 How do I apply?